phalcon/blog/data/posts/2012-10-07-introduction-series-for-0-6-volt-an-ultra-fast-template-engine.md

-## Introduction series for 0.6: Volt: An ultra-fast template engine for Phalcon

 ![image]({{ cdnUrl }}files/2012-10-07-volt.jpg)

 Following the major refactoring in 0.5.0, we are going to be posting several blog posts introducing the changes in the upcoming version of Phalcon, 0.6.0.